The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Executive Condominiums (ECs) are a unique public-private hybrid housing option in Singapore.

-ECs are almost similar to mass-market private condominiums as they offer a range of amenities such as swimming pools, playgrounds, a gym, and a clubhouse.
+ECs are almost similar to mass-market private condominiums as they offer a range of amenities such as swimming pools, playgrounds, gyms, and clubhouses.
 They are sold at a lower price compared to private condominiums, but they come with stringent ownership criteria.

-ECs provide a good option for those looking for more affordable housing that offers them an almost equivalent standard of living to private condominiums.
+Nevertheless, ECs provide a good investment option for those looking for a more affordable housing option that provides a comparable standard of living to private condominiums.

 Private Condominiums